nivgold/TTA-Anomaly-Detection/README.md

 # TTA-Anomaly-Detection
-Implementation of the MSc thesis topic "TTA Anomaly Detection"
+Implementation of the MSc thesis topic "Boosting Anomaly Detection using Unsupervised Diverse Test-Time Augmentation"